Automatic Signboard Detection and Localization in Densely Populated Developing Cities: Results and Discussion

 In phase number five, we add PreRCNN pretraining scheme which has geared up the training performance of our model shown in the $5th$ row of \textbf{Table \ref{PM}}.
 PreRCNN is our proposed pretraining technique for RPN \& Fast R-CNN layer. \textbf{Figure \ref{fig:RCNN}} shows training loss graph of this pretraining.
 Isolated pretraining of the mentioned layers help them get an idea of appropriate region proposal and localization independent of CNN backbone feature extraction quality, which helps faster convergence during end to end training.

 Finally, we use the anchor ratios (2.37:1, 2.46:1, 3.26:1, 4.70:1) and anchor scales (71, 104, 129, 418) generated by our proposed ARAS algorithm instead of default values.
-Choice of these hyperparameters have provided us with substantial validation performance improvement shown in the $6th$ row of \textbf{Table \ref{PM}}.
+Choice of these hyperparameters have provided us with substantial validation performance improvement shown in the $7th$ row of \textbf{Table \ref{PM}}.
 ARAS algorithm helps provide near optimal RoI proposals in accordance to the dataset.
-We thus finish our experiments with an impressive validation mAP score of 0.91. \textbf{Figure} \ref{fig:res} depicts the validation loss and mAP score graph of our final model.
+We thus finish our experiments with an impressive validation $mAP$ score of 0.91. \textbf{Figure} \ref{fig:res} depicts the validation loss and $mAP$ score graph of our proposed algorithm mainstream training.
+Among the modifications that we have made, introduction of batch normalization is perhaps the simplest.
+As part of ablation study, we remove batch normalization from our final proposed model to see the performance difference (see row 6 of \textbf{Table \ref{PM}}).
+We see a drop in model performance without batch normalization.

-In \textbf{Figure \ref{fig:tradeoff1}}, we have shown number of training epochs vs validation mAP score curves of our applied pretraining techniques and our final proposed model that combines our proposed techniques.
+In \textbf{Figure \ref{fig:tradeoff1}}, we have shown number of training epochs vs validation $mAP$ score curves of different stages of Faster R-CNN localization algorithm modification.
 We can see clear improvement in terms of performance and convergence of our proposed final model from this comparison plot.

-In summary, our final model includes the following modifications: \begin{itemize} \item Batch normalized VGG16 as CNN backbone \item Proposed SB\_PreCNN pretraining technique applied on the CNN backbone \item Proposed PreRCNN isolation pretraining applied on RPN and Fast R-CNN layers \item Anchor ratios and anchor scales generated by implementing ARAS algorithm \end{itemize} We have tested our final model on an independent test set containing 200 natural scene images from six diverse places of different countries such as - Bangladesh, Malaysia, Bhutan, Srilanka, Myanmar and and Thailand.
-The mAP score for our test set is 0.90.
-Such result proves the generalization ability of our final model in terms of signboard detection and localization of densely populated developing city streets.
-We show signboard detection result of our proposed model on two sample test images in \textbf{Figure} \ref{fig:test}.
+In summary, our final model includes the following modifications: \begin{itemize} \item Batch normalized VGG16 as CNN backbone \item Proposed SB\_PreCNN pretraining technique applied on the CNN backbone \item Proposed PreRCNN isolation pretraining applied on RPN and Fast R-CNN layers \item Anchor ratios and anchor scales generated by implementing ARAS algorithm \end{itemize}

+In the following discussion, we present several experiments that exhibit effectiveness and generalization ability of the proposed method.
+These experiments include comparison with more advanced methods, analyzing robustness of our model and testing the proposed method on several datasets.